 That's just ONE example of everything going up in price!

-You know cooking from scratch and meal planning has been crucial to helping both Lady Lynne and I save money, go on amazing holidays together and keeping those 7 stones off that between us we both shed when we started following the 80/20 rule for eating.
+You know cooking from scratch and meal planning has been crucial to helping both my other half and I save money, go on amazing holidays together and keeping those 7 stones off that between us we both shed when we started following the 80/20 rule for eating.

 There's plenty of ways to save money, it's just not that many people I know choose to do that through cooking.
 No, they just choose to moan about the cost of things going up and don't do anything about it!

 If only most people did cook, not only would they find more pennies in their pockets but they'd get an enormous amount of satisfaction cooking for themselves / their partners / their family.